 - Wholesale: Products are sold in bulk, either directly to the consumer, or to wholesalers/distributors.

 - Dropshipping: Products are sold online, but shipped directly to the consumer by a third-party that manages inventory, order fulfillment, and other logistics.
-This article offers an in-depth explanation of dropshipping.

 - Crowdfunding: Consumers pool money, often in advance of an anticipated product coming to market, to raise startup capital, leverage buying power, reduce product costs, etc.